 A Medical Communications agency will also want to see if you’ve successfully competed your writing test within the given time – traditionally a couple of hours although this varies from agency to agency.
 This is a strong indication of your time management skills and your ability to work to tight deadlines, something you’ll regularly deal with as a Medical Writer.

 If you’re applying directly to an agency and not via a recruitment company, make sure you include a well-written email with your writing test when you send it back.
 This is another opportunity to show off your writing capabilities – bonus!
 Remember to address this email to the correct person and include a bit of information about your experience.
 There would be no harm in attaching your CV and cover letter again too, even if they’ve already received it.

 Top Tips for Medical Writers

 Here at Carrot Recruitment we have a dedicated team of professionals working across the Healthcare Communications sector.
-So, we picked the brains of our Medical Writer recruitment consultant, Katie Goulbourn, for her top tips for mastering a writing test:
+So, we picked the brains of our consultants for their top tips for mastering a writing test:

 - Rewriting the brief yourself will help you to better digest the information and could highlight any vital points you missed initially.

 - Carry out research around the type of writing you’ve been asked to produce.
 If it’s an abstract, then look at other versions - both standalone and in the context of scientific papers - so that you understand what format of writing you are being asked to produce.
 If it’s a slide deck, see if you can find similar examples to help you understand how they’re constructed.